These FAQs are designed to help you support your student in making a more informed decision about applying for college.

 What financial support is available?

 Funds are allocated to students needing support with materials and other educational costs.
 These include the 16-18 bursary, the college’s 19+ bursary and the bursary for students taking out an advanced learner loan.
 We also provide free school meals for eligible students.
+Please see our Bursary and Financial Support pages for more information.

 What if they don’t get the grades they were expecting?